Ekaterina1606/association-rules-forecasting/README.md

 # Financial Time Series Forecasting using SAX and Association Rules

-This project implements a method for forecasting financial time series using SAX (Symbolic Aggregate approXimation) and association rules.

 The approach focuses on discovering recurring patterns in price dynamics and transforming them into interpretable trading signals: BUY, SELL, or HOLD.

 The model converts a time series into a symbolic representation and extracts association rules that capture underlying patterns in the data.